appwrite/sdk-for-swift/README.md

 The Appwrite Swift SDK is available via Swift Package Manager.
 In order to use the Appwrite Swift SDK from Xcode, select File > **Add Packages**

 In the dialog that appears, enter the Appwrite Swift SDK [package URL](git@github.com:appwrite/sdk-for-swift.git) in the search field.
-Once found, select `sdk-for-apple`.
+Once found, select `sdk-for-swift`.

 On the right, select your version rules and ensure your desired target is selected in the **Add to Project** field.